-I am aware to three fictional stories about the San Saba legends, that is, stories that concede that they are only stories.
+I am aware of three fictional stories about the San Saba legends, that is, stories that concede that they are only stories.

 The first San Saba-ish story from the Texas Hill Country is popularly reckoned to be Burred Treasure, a short story O. Henry wrote in 1908.
 He may have pondered the local treasure stories while he was living in Austin, Texas in the 1880’s.
 It did not mention the San Saba treasure by name, but had elements common with the San Saba stories: a man writing down the directions to ten mule load of Spanish treasure in the 1860’s, for a twentieth century treasure hunter to pursue.